FederatedAI/FATE/federatedml/tree/README.md

 max_split_nodes nodes instead of using all nodes of each level of the tree.
 * Support feature importance calculation
 * Support Multi-host and single guest to build model
-* Support different encrypt-level to balance speed and security
+* Support different encrypt-mode to balance speed and security